jamesg31/Dispatch-Panel/README.md

 - In the top bar, click `Go`, then `Library`
 - Navigate to `Application Support`, then `Dispatch Panel`

+### Postals

+By default, the dispatch panel will use DevBlocky's new postals, which is used by a majority of FiveM communities.
+To change the postals, please edit the postals.json file located in the configuration folder above.

 ## Usage

 The Dispatch Panel should automatically connect to Teamspeak 3 if it is open.
 If not, a banner will appear.
 To attempt connection again, click "Reconnect".